eddie-knight/toc/proposals/graduation/cert-manager.md

    - [x] Met during the Project's application on 23-04-2024.
 [Initial PR](https://github.com/cncf/toc/pull/1212) was submitted on 28-11-2023.
 The project opened a [new issue](https://github.com/cncf/toc/issues/1306) using the recommended template on 23-04-2024.

 <!-- (TOC Evaluation goes here) -->
-The TOC and project maintainers met during the kick-off meeting of the Graduation process to discuss the changes in the TOC repository regarding the criteria and expectations for moving levels, as well as the freeze period since KubeCon & CloudNativeCon was approaching.
+The TOC and project maintainers met during the kick-off meeting of the Graduation process to discuss the changes in the TOC repository regarding the criteria and expectations for moving levels, as well as the freeze period, since KubeCon & CloudNativeCon was approaching at that time.
 Additionally, the TOC provided a list of [suggested action items](https://github.com/cncf/toc/issues/1306#issuecomment-2072815310) that maintainers can start working on and address accordingly.